xu-chiheng/Note/Tool/patch/llvm/README.txt

 Reduced number of inline elements of CallArgList.
 This fix bootstraping on Cygwin, using GCC 13.2.0 as stage 0 compiler.
 It seems that the size of CallArgList can't be larger than an unknown limit.

+cygwin-X86ISelLowering.cpp.patch
+Fix the regression caused by commit c04a05d898982614a2df80d928b97ed4f8c49b60, that, in Cygwin, Clang can't bootstrap.

 In file included from /cygdrive/e/Note/Tool/llvm/clang/tools/libclang/CIndexer.cpp:35: